 Take a Street Art Tour of Bellavista

 One of Santiago’s most vibrant neighborhoods, Bellavista is full of fantastic street art.
-Take yourself on a street art tour (street art is literally everywhere) and when you’re done, tuck into one of the many bars or eateries for some refreshment.
+Take yourself on a street art tour (street art is literally everywhere) and when you’re done, tuck into one of the many bars or eateries for some refreshments.

 Have you visited Santiago?
 What would you add to this list?
 Let us know in the comments section.